Are you seeing more grasshoppers in Denver? Here’s why

 While grasshoppers are thriving in these conditions, they will eventually die out when the weather gets cooler.
 But the climate affects more than grasshoppers, and it’s causing other insect populations to decrease.

-“They (insects) make up to 97% of animal species on Earth, and the changes in their numbers and their population fluctuations could have a big impact on our life and environment,” Garcia.
+“They (insects) make up to 97% of animal species on Earth, and the changes in their numbers and their population fluctuations could have a big impact on our life and environment,” Garcia said.